BenjaminToby/dsql-docs/pages/gui-reference/databases/create-table-fields/index.md

 ---
 title: Create Database Table Fields
 description: Learn how to create fields/columns in your tables
+page_title: Create Table Fields
+page_description: Learn how to create fields/columns in your tables
 ---

 ## Create Database Table Fields